Roadmap

 Current Platform Footprint

-The platform already includes signed Trust Receipts, independent verification, deterministic kernel decisions, and a governance orchestration layer.
-The next phase is about deployment defaults, federation, and advanced control surfaces.
+The platform already includes signed Trust Receipts, independent verification, deterministic policy decisions (with bring-your-own policy supported), and a reference enforcement loop.
+The next phase is about deployment defaults, federation, and policy portability.